YahyaB/moonlist/README.md

 # moonlist
-This is a List of commted shibes who pledged themselfs to put some fuel in the Dogecoin moon rocket!
+This is a List of committed shibes who pledged themselfs to put some fuel in the Dogecoin moon rocket!